A Metalanguage for Guarded Iteration: Monads for Effectful Guarded Iteration

-\paragraph{Strong monads} Following Moggi~\cite{Moggi91}, we identify a \emph{monad} $\BBT$ on a category~$\BC$ with the corresponding \emph{Kleisli triple} $(T,\eta,(\argument)^\klstar)$ on $\BC$ consisting of an endomap~$T$ on $|\BC|$, a $|\BC|$-indexed class of morphisms $\eta_X:X\to TX$, called the \emph{unit} of $\BBT$, and the \emph{Kleisli lifting} maps $(\argument)^\klstar:\Hom(X,TY)\to\Hom(TX,TY)$ such that
+\paragraph{Strong monads} Following Moggi~\cite{Moggi91}, we identify a \emph{monad} $\BBT$ on a category~$\BC$ with the corresponding \emph{Kleisli triple} $(T,\eta,(\argument)^\klstar)$ on $\BC$ consisting of an endomap~$T$ on $|\BC|$, a $|\BC|$-indexed class of morphisms $\eta_X\c X\to TX$, called the \emph{unit} of $\BBT$, and the \emph{Kleisli lifting} maps $(\argument)^\klstar\c\Hom(X,TY)\to\Hom(TX,TY)$ such that

 These definitions imply that $T$ is an endofunctor (with $Tf=(\eta f)^\klstar$) and $\eta$ is a natural transformation.
-Provided that $\BC$ has finite products, a monad $\BBT$ on $\BC$ is \emph{strong} if it is equipped with a \emph{strength}, i.e.\ a natural transformation $ \tau_{X,Y}:X\times TY\to T(X\times Y) $ satisfying a number of standard coherence conditions (e.g.~\cite{Moggi91}).
-Morphisms of the form $f:X\to TY$ form the \emph{Kleisli category} of $\BBT$, which has the same objects as~$\BC$, units $\eta_X:X\to TX$ as identities, and composition $(f,g)\mto f^\klstar g$, also called~\emph{Kleisli composition}.
+Provided that $\BC$ has finite products, a monad~$\BBT$ on $\BC$ is \emph{strong} if it is equipped with \emph{strength}, i.e.\ a natural transformation $ \tau_{X,Y}\c X\times TY\to T(X\times Y) $ satisfying the following standard coherence conditions~(e.g.~\cite{Moggi91}):